-After success in renowned competitions (German musicians competition 2008), Vienna (1st price in the International Beethoven-competition 2009) and Cleveland/USA (1st price Cleveland International Piano Competition 2011), Alexander Schimpf was able to establish himself as a sought after soloist on multiple continents.
-Despite his meteoric international success, he shows a remarkable calm.
-As Alexander Schimpf says himself: „I am in no hurry with these things; they should receive the time that they need.”
+After success in renowned competitions in Bonn (German Music Competition 2008), Vienna (1st prize International Beethoven Competition 2009) and Cleveland/USA (1st prize Cleveland International Piano Competition 2011), Mr. Schimpf established himself as a sought after soloist on multiple continents.
+Despite his meteoric international success, he shows a remarkable calm, stating: “I am in no hurry with these things; they should get to take the time they need.”

-Invitations to piano evenings and solo performances with orchestras led him to perform in multiple German cities (among them Gasteig München, Konzerthaus Berlin, Alte Oper Frankfurt, Kölner Philharmonie, NDR Hannover, Beethovenhaus Bonn, Heidelberger Frühling, Ludwigsburger Schlossfestspiele) as well as the Zankel Hall/Carnegie Hall in New York, Auditorium du Louvre and Salle Cortot in Paris, Konzerthaus Vienna, the Marinskij- concert hall in St. Petersburg as well as the Auditorio Nacional in Madrid.
-Radio recordings of his concerts were made for, among others, BR, NDR, SWR, ORF and Radio France.
+Invitations to piano recitals and solo performances with orchestras led him to perform in numerous German cities (among them Gasteig München, Konzerthaus Berlin, Alte Oper Frankfurt, Kölner Philharmonie, NDR Hannover, Beethovenhaus Bonn, Heidelberger Frühling, Ludwigsburger Schlossfestspiele) as well as Zankel Hall/Carnegie Hall in New York City, Auditorium du Louvre and Salle Cortot in Paris, Konzerthaus Vienna, the Marinskij Concert Hall in St. Petersburg, and the Auditorio Nacional in Madrid.
+Radio recordings of his concerts were made for, BR, NDR, SWR, ORF, Radio France, and more.

-His extensive tenure in the United States brought him work as a soloist in multiple symphonic orchestras, including invitations to piano evenings to New York City, Washington D.C., Boston, Chicago, Indianapolis and others.
+His extensive tenure in the United States brought him work as a soloist with multiple symphony orchestras, as well as recitals in New York City, Washington D.C., Boston, Chicago, Indianapolis, among others.
 In addition to performances in most European countries, he performed in China, Taiwan and Vietnam as well as multiple times in South America.

-As chamber musician, he worked together with violinist Christian Tetzlaff, viola player Nils Mönkemeyer, cellist Julian Steckel, baritone Thomas E. Bauer and the Armida Quartett.
+As chamber musician, he collaborated with violinist Christian Tetzlaff, violist Nils Mönkemeyer, cellist Julian Steckel, baritone Thomas E. Bauer and the Armida Quartett, among many others.

-In 2016 he was called to be professor of piano to the HMTM Hannover.
+In 2016 he was appointed to be professor for piano at the HMTM Hannover (Germany).

 "Maybe they still exist, the sound artists of a younger generation, who have gained an audience through their musical talent and not through non-musical yellow-press sensationalism.
 Alexander Schimpf could be one of these future heroes of the reform-yearning classics"Süddeutsche Zeitung